canjs/canjs/docs/can-guides/introduction/technical.md

 ## Phenomenal Features, Small Size

-The [can-core core] of CanJS, gzipped, is under 50KB.
+The [can-core core] of CanJS is under 50KB (gzipped).
 While there may be smaller architectural libraries, there are not other frameworks that provide comparable functionality.
 For custom elements, observables, live binding, routing, a model layer with intelligent caching and real-time support, 50KB is very small.

 jQuery 3.1 is 30KB minified and gzipped, and that is only providing DOM utilities.
-CanJS implements it’s own DOM utilities, in addition to much more.
+CanJS implements its own DOM utilities, in addition to much more.

 Ember 2.9 is 108KB minified and gzipped, providing a comparable feature set.

-React 15.3 is 44KB minified and gzipped, yet React is, on it’s own, simply a View layer.
+React 15.3 is 44KB minified and gzipped, yet React is, on its own, simply a View layer.

 The Angular 2’s Hello World app, provided by the angular-cli, is ~100KB minified and gzipped.

 ## Independent Repositories and Packages

-CanJS 3.0 is maintained in independent repositories, each with it’s own npm package and [semantic version](http://semver.org/) number.
+CanJS 3.0 is maintained in independent repositories, each with its own npm package and [semantic version](http://semver.org/) number.
 Organizing CanJS into individual repositories and packages has many benefits.

 The obvious advantage is that pieces can be used without the whole.
-You can choose to use CanJS's observables or [can-fixture] without the rest of the framework.
+You can choose to use CanJS’s observables or [can-fixture] without the rest of the framework.
 You could even mix and match CanJS libraries with other libraries like React quite easily.

-However, the main benefit is that independent repositories improve CanJS's stability - one half of CanJS's [guides/mission mission].
-This is because independent repositories make upgrades easier and more frequent.
+However, the main benefit is that independent repositories improve CanJS’s stability — one half of CanJS’s [guides/mission mission].
+This is because independent repositories make it easier to upgrade more frequently.
 For example,
 compare:

 - Upgrading a 2.3 app, which was not organized in individual repositories, to